 Click Image to Enlarge

-Your health care provider may find a cyst during a physical exam.
+Your healthcare provider may find a cyst during a physical exam.
 He or she may confirm the diagnosis with a mammogram or ultrasound.
 You may also have a fine-needle aspiration.
-This involves guiding a very fine needle into the cyst and drawing fluid from it.
+This involves guiding a very fine needle into the cyst and drawing fluid from it (aspiration).
 This also serves as the treatment for this condition.
-Once the cyst is aspirated, it collapses and disappears.
+Once the fluid is aspirated, the cyst collapses and disappears.
 But, cysts can reappear later, in which case they are simply drained again.
 Cysts are seldom cancerous (malignant).